Work in progress: excerpt from Sow the Wind - a novel.

 accompany her.
 I had reached the late forties, when one begins to appreciate

 the good sense of a siesta in the heat of the afternoon.
-All Greece slumbers
+All Greece

 I was awakened by cold water dripping on my face.
 I